 AGLVs exist to make rugby safe, enjoyable and appropriate for a player's development.
 The AGLVs for the mini and boys youth game were introduced in the 2018/19 season.
-Analysis will be carried out to measure the impact of the AGLVs on the development of the fundamental skills of the players in line with the Blueprint.
+Analysis will be carried out to measure the impact of the Blueprint Laws on the development of the fundamental skills of players in line with the Scottish Rugby's Blueprint.